Innovation in Teaching and Learning

 INNOVATIONS IN TEACHING AND LEARNING GRANTS

-Thanks to generous gifts provided specifically for this purpose, President George Bridges and Interim Provost and Dean of the Faculty Pat Spencer are pleased to announce the seventh round of requests for Innovation in Teaching and Learning (ITL) grant proposals.
-These grants are intended to support projects that are to be initiated during the 2016-17 academic year.
+A timeline is still to be determined for the call for proposals to support projects that are to be initiated during the 2016-17 academic.
 The deadline for receipt of proposals will be set in the fall.
 The three primary goals of ITL grants are: 1) to enhance the quality, while also expanding the range and accessibility, of learning experiences offered to Whitman students; 2) to provide faculty and staff with opportunities, dedicated resources, and/or time to develop improvements in teaching, learning and advising; and 3) to cultivate linkages among diverse elements of the academic program, curricular as well as co-curricular.
 All faculty members develop new courses or make revisions to existing courses in order to keep up with advances in the field and make changes in readings, assignments or other course aspects to better meet the needs of students in a course.
 These grants are intended to support pedagogical changes that have special resource needs and/or take faculty members into pedagogical research beyond their areas of expertise, perhaps involving collaboration with multiple other faculty or staff members.
 Descriptions of previous ITL-funded projects can be located at the end of this document.
 A few examples of the kinds of projects funded are:

 - Faculty and/or staff members seek to develop ways to enable our students to think across disciplinary boundaries and/or to make connections between what they learn inside as well as outside the classroom.